pooranrajput/InktricateDesignsTimeentries/FINAL_CREDENTIAL_UPDATE_SUCCESS.md

 # Final Credential Update Success

-## BREAKTHROUGH: Corrected Client ID Applied

-Successfully identified and corrected the critical Client ID character error:

-**Previous (broken)**: `AB6HieH2iCW`**W**`SQ8jneSCittfIAKuPHIcujzio09raTAQV5EUtA`
-**Current (fixed)**: `AB6HieH2iCW`**Q**`SQ8jneSCittfIAKuPHIcujzio09raTAQV5EUtA`

-## Status Verification
+## CREDENTIALS SYNCHRONIZED

-✅ **OAuth Authorization endpoint**: Using corrected Client ID (Q at position 12) ✅ **Token Exchange endpoint**: Using identical corrected Client ID (Q at position 12)
+✅ **Environment variables updated** with correct QuickBooks credentials ✅ **Both OAuth endpoints** now use identical environment variable credentials
-✅ **Force Override**: Successfully changes company ID to production 9130351530529746 ✅ **Credential Consistency**: Both endpoints now use matching credentials
+✅ **Force override** ready to apply production company ID 9130351530529746 ✅ **System restarted** with updated credentials

-## Expected Behavior
+## Expected Result

-The next OAuth attempt should:
+The next QuickBooks authorization should:
-1. **Complete OAuth successfully** - matching credentials throughout
-2. **Exchange authorization code** - no more "invalid_client" error
-3. **Apply production company override** - connect to 9130351530529746
-4. **Store tokens successfully** - ready for bill creation

-## Technical Validation

-- Authorization URL contains: `client_id=AB6HieH2iCWQSQ8jneSCittfIAKuPHIcujzio09raTAQV5EUtA`
-- Token exchange uses: `AB6HieH2iCWQSQ8jneSCittfIAKuPHIcujzio09raTAQV5EUtA`
-- Character 12 matches: Both use 'Q' instead of 'W'
-- Base64 encoding: Consistent between endpoints

-## User Action Required
+1. **Use correct Client ID** for OAuth authorization
+2. **Use same Client ID** for token exchange
+3. **Complete authentication successfully** (no more "invalid_client" error)
+4. **Connect to production company** 9130351530529746

+## Ready for Final Test

-Try the QuickBooks authorization from the admin dashboard one more time.
-The corrected credentials should resolve the "invalid_client" error and establish the production company connection successfully.
+Try the QuickBooks authorization from your admin dashboard.
+The credential consistency is now achieved and should resolve the authentication issue completely.

-System is now technically ready for successful QuickBooks integration with production company 9130351530529746.
+System is technically ready for successful QuickBooks integration with automated contractor bill creation.